The 10 Best Craft Breweries in Cape Town and Around to Visit

 Craft breweries in Franschhoek

 Everyone is all about the hop-on=hop-off wine trains in the Cape wine-growing regions.
-In Franschhoek, however, there’s a craft beer equivalent called the Brew Hopper that I highly recommend.
+In Franschhoek, however, there’s a craft beer equivalent called the Brew Hopper (operated by Tuk Tuk Franschhoek) that I highly recommend.
 The ticket price includes a flight of three beers at each of the following breweries, three samples of Stillman Distillery’s spirits, and transport between all of them and Franschhoek town.

 The outdoor beer garden is a great place to be when the weather if pleasant.
 The stout is chocolate-roasty, the Orange Pale Ale citrusy-bitter, and the saison is floral and fresh.
 Happened to have lunch here with my tour mates and the ribs were very tasty.